reingart/dbg/README.md

 ```

 Note that `debug` connects to the debugger but doesn't stop immediately (it is designed to be used with visual frontends that set breakpoints at startup).
-Also, you could use `set_trace` as a shortcut to start the debugger and stop in the following line:
+Also, you could use the traditional `set_trace` fuction (like in PDB) as a shortcut to start the debugger and stop in the following line:

 ```python
 import dbg; dbg.set_trace()